SuperOfficeDocs/superoffice-docs/docs/en/document/cloud/sharepoint-documents/index.md

 ## Things to consider

-* Backup of documents - this is now no longer managed by SuperOffice - evaluation is required if the current backup schedule of SharePoint fits well.
+### Backup

+> [!NOTE]
+> With SharePoint as your document library, SuperOffice no longer handles backup of documents
+>
+> Microsoft SharePoint Online has a different backup regime than SuperOffice CRM Online have!

+As a platform, Microsoft 365 is secure, but your data is not backed up in a way that most organizations require.
+Typically, there's only a 30-day retention period built into Microsoft 365.
+Microsoft SharePoint Online is backed up only every 12 hours, with just a 14-day retention period.

+> "SharePoint Online retains backups of all content for 14 additional days beyond actual deletion.
+If content cannot be restored via the Recycle Bin or Files Restore, an administrator can contact Microsoft Support to request a restore any time inside the 14 day window.
+Microsoft 365 backs up your SharePoint site every 12 hours."

+*[Microsoft online documentation (technet.microsoft.com)][20]*

+### Availability

-* Availability of documents - when documents are stored in SuperOffice, they are only available in the front-end client as the SO_ARC folder is unavailable to users.
+When documents are stored in SuperOffice, they are available only in the front-end client as the SO_ARC folder is unavailable to users.
 In SharePoint, the document libraries are accessible and therefore this may be considered a disadvantage by some customers.

   > [!NOTE]
   > You need **Global Admin** rights in Microsoft 365 to be able to authenticate SuperOffice as a trusted app in your Microsoft 365 solution.